Ravisharma7818/LETSTALK/README.md

 1. copy this project file in your desktop
 2. delete php file i include this file because i will upload this code on heroku. so u dont want this file
-3. run commad npm init -y
+3. Install dependencies Using npm i
 4. enjoy it